 It’s essential that NPs have a clear understanding of how their state laws and regulations impact their practice.
 AANP’s interactive State Practice Environment map provides an overview of NP licensure for all 50 states, Washington, D.C. and U.S. territories.
-For details about the practice environment in a specific state, simply click on the state on the map below.
+For details about the practice environment in a specific state, simply hover your mouse over a state on the map below.

 You need to know all the details about NP practice in your state—from signature authority to the number of CE hours required for licensure and beyond.
 With your AANP membership, you can access quick reference guides on your state to inform yourself and your patients.

 DISCLAIMER: The material contained in this is offered as information only and not as practice, financial, accounting, legal or other professional advice.
 Correspondents must contact their own professional advisors for such advice.